DanielvandeVelde/project-1-1819/README.md

 ## 4. API

 The [Openbare Bibliotheek van Amsterdam or Amsterdam Public LIbrary (oba)](https://www.oba.nl/oba/english.html) has it's own API in which you can search for different books, magazines, CDs, audiobooks etc.
-I use this API to turn the entered ISBN/Barcodes/ values in the 'boek' inputfield into a search for the right booktitle.
+I use this API to turn the entered ISBN/Barcodes/values in the 'boek' inputfield into a search for the right booktitle.

 ## 5. TODO